jwikman/nab-al-tools/CONTRIBUTING.md

 > command 'nab.SomeCommand' not found.

 This would most likely be due to the extension not being activated.
 You can find the requirements in `package.json` under `activationEvents`.
 For test purposes you can add `"*"` to the list which would make the extension always activated.
 Be sure to remove it if it's not present in the master repo.

+## Hacking away

+Before submitting a pull request, take a look at our [Coding Guidelines](./CODING_GUIDELINES.md).
+These are not strictly enforced but code compliant with the guidelines will speed up the PR process.